cvat-ai/cvat/site/content/en/docs/administration/basics/installation.md

       o: bind
 ```

 You can change the share device path to your actual share.
-For user convenience
-we have defined the environment variable \$CVAT_SHARE_URL.
-This variable
-contains a text (url for example) which is shown in the client-share browser.

 You can [mount](/docs/administration/advanced/mounting_cloud_storages/)
 your cloud storage as a FUSE and use it later as a share.